Board Certified Personal Injury Trial Attorney

 What Makes Truck Accidents Different?

 If you were involved in a truck accident, it is important that you work with a law firm that has experience dealing with these specific types of accidents.
 According to the National Highway Traffic Safety Administration, 4,134 fatal truck crashes occurred in 2020.
 The Texas Department of Transportation reports that our state leads the nation in large truck crashes with 580 fatalities that same year.
 Most truck accidents are caused by negligence and could have been prevented.
-Truck accidents are often much more complex than other types of motor vehicle accident claims because they involve:

 Multiple parties may share the responsibility for the accident.
 This can lead to a blame game in which each party tries to pin responsibility on another party.
 It can also make the process of negotiations more complicated because your Plano motor vehicle attorney may be trying to negotiate against multiple parties at the same time.